AFA SuperStar Course Lessons (Binder and Online Editions)

 Lesson 1: Introduction/An Overall Look

-The three basic components of a chart; planet and sign symbols; the zodiac, and how the planets move through it; the Ascendant or rising sign; how a planet influences a house through a sign; planetary rulership; introduction to keywords; the elements and qualities of the signs; introduction to the Progammed Learning Device.
+The three basic components of a chart; planet and sign symbols; the zodiac, and how the planets move through it; the Ascendant or rising sign; how a planet influences a house through a sign; planetary rulership; introduction to keywords; the elements and qualities of the signs; introduction to the Programmed Learning Device (binder edition).